 JOHNNY and THE HAYRIDERS

-June 1963, Johnny and The Hayriders support Jim Reeves and the Blue Boys when they fly to the UK for a brief tour of US Air Force Bases.
-Opening the show for Jim, he praises their style and says, “Johnny and The Hayriders are the nearest thing to the Nashville sound that I have heard whilst in Britain.”
-He readily gives them permission to include one of his numbers in their repertoire – a song called ‘Most Of The Time’.
-About a week after the tour ends, Jim writes an article about his trip to the UK for an American newspaper in which he refers to Jon Derek as ‘one of Britain’s most promising and outstanding country music singers’.
+In June 1963, Johnny and The Hayriders supported Jim Reeves and the Blue Boys when they flew to the UK for a brief tour of US Air Force Bases.
+Opening the show for Jim, he praised their style and said, “Johnny and The Hayriders are the nearest thing to the Nashville sound that I have heard whilst in Britain.”
+He readily gave them permission to include one of his numbers in their repertoire – a song called ‘Most Of The Time’.
+About a week after the tour ended, Jim wrote an article about his trip to the UK for an American newspaper in which he refered to Jon Derek as ‘one of Britain’s most promising and outstanding country music singers’.

-By 1965, Johnny and The Hayriders are recognised as one of the best exponents of the modern Nashville sound playing outside of Tennessee.
-In addition to appearing at the London venues that make up the newly launched 'Fullers - Griffin Catering Company' country music circuit - they perform each week in Hammersmith, London (an area that is rapidly becoming known as another Nashville).
-They also appear that same year at the ‘Southern Country Music Convention' staged at the renowned 'Marquee Club' in London's Wardour Street.
+By 1965, Johnny and The Hayriders were recognised as one of the best exponents of the modern Nashville sound playing outside of Tennessee.
+In addition to appearing at all the London venues that made up the newly launched 'Fullers - Griffin Catering Company' country music circuit - they attracted a huge following by performing each week in Hammersmith, London (an area that was fast becoming known as another 'Nashville').
+They also appeared the same year at the ‘Southern Country Music Convention' staged at the renowned 'Marquee Club' in London's Wardour Street.